Aledo-Jun/CCopy/README.md

 - **Selective Processing**
   Leaves system headers (e.g., `<iostream>`, `<algorithm>`) untouched, processing only user-defined or non-standard includes.

-- **Customizable Behavior**
-  Toggle the expansion feature on or off and configure a custom shortcut for the copy command directly from the plugin settings.

 - **Ideal for Competitive Programming**
   Create self-contained, submission-ready code with minimal effort.